helm/charts/incubator/rethinkdb-cluster/README.md

 ## Acknowledgment of Previous Works

-I have heavely barrowed and extended code (peer discovery and probe) from the following project to build this Helm Chart and Docker image: https://github.com/rosskukulinski/kubernetes-rethinkdb-cluster.
+I have heavily borrowed and extended code (peer discovery and probe) from the following project to build this Helm Chart and Docker image: https://github.com/rosskukulinski/kubernetes-rethinkdb-cluster.

 ## Chart Details